Wrexham County Borough: Politics and local government

 Glyn Ceiriog in the county borough's south-west.

 The county borough was formed on 1 April 1996 following the enactment of the Local Government (Wales) Act 1994, containing the district of Wrexham Maelor and some communities of Glyndŵr, namely Chirk, Glyntraian, Llansantffraid Glyn Ceiriog, and Ceiriog Ucha, and later Llangollen Rural in 1997.
 Borough status was inherited from the town of Wrexham, which was granted to the then town in September 1857.

 The area includes a portion of the eastern half of the historic county of Denbighshire and two exclaves of historic Flintshire: English Maelor and the parish of Marford and Hoseley.

-The county borough is in the East Wales ITL 2 (formerly NUTS 2) and "Flintshire and Wrexham" ITL 3 (formerly NUTS 3) statistical regions by the UK's Office for National Statistics (and until 2020 Eurostat).
+The county borough was in the East Wales ITL 2 (formerly NUTS 2) and "Flintshire and Wrexham" ITL 3 (formerly NUTS 3) statistical regions by the UK's Office for National Statistics (and until 2020 Eurostat).
 It is regarded to be in the North East Wales and North Wales non-administrative regions (and the associated regional bodies, such as North Wales Economic Ambition Board, North Wales Police, North Wales Fire and Rescue Service, Tourism Partnership North Wales, and Betsi Cadwaladr University Health Board).

 Map of Wrexham County Borough (in pink) with the three new UK Parliament constituencies from 2024 overlaid and labelled.
 They are Clwyd East (1; covering only Llangollen Rural), Montgomeryshire and Glyndŵr (2) and Wrexham (3).

 In Westminster, from the 2024 United Kingdom general election, Wrexham County Borough is split between three UK Parliament constituencies, Clwyd East, Montgomeryshire and Glyndŵr, and Wrexham.

+In the Senedd (Welsh Parliament), since the 2026 Senedd election, the county borough is split between three Senedd constituencies, Clwyd (for Llangollen Rural), Fflint Wrecsam and Gwynedd Maldwyn.

-In the Senedd (Welsh Parliament), Wrexham County Borough is split into two Senedd constituencies, Clwyd South and Wrexham, each electing a Member of the Senedd (MS) each.
-The county borough is also part of the North Wales Senedd region which elects a further four regional members.
+Until 2026, Wrexham County Borough was split into two Senedd constituencies, Clwyd South and Wrexham, each electing a Member of the Senedd (MS) each.
+The county borough was also part of the North Wales Senedd region which elected a further four regional members.

 Polling done by UnHerd in 2019, showed that of those polled 54% of the county borough supported the continued reign of the British Monarch, compared to 23% and 21% opposed, and 23% and 25% do not know, in the Wrexham and Clwyd South constituencies respectively.

 In the 2016 National Survey for Wales, only 45.9% of the population agreed or strongly agreed that Wrexham County Borough Council provides quality services, below the Welsh average of 59.3%.